 Unconscious bias, also known as implicit bias, refers to a person's attitude or beliefs about others that happen without the person being aware of it.
 These biases are based on common facts or your past experiences that may affect how you think of things now.

-Implicit bias can be hard to address because they happen without you realizing it, hence the name "unconscious" bias.
+Implicit bias can be hard to address because it happens without you realizing it, hence the name "unconscious" bias.
 By understanding the various unconscious biases, a company manager can raise awareness in the workplace to be more inclusive of members to create a more diverse work environment.
 Also check out the difference between implicit and unconscious biases.

 Why is Unconscious Bias Important?